 Create a free GooseChase account to start running a virtual/remote team-building scavenger hunt through our app today!

 If you're already using GooseChase to run your scavenger hunt, you can click the blue button below to add the missions to your account as a duplicate game.
 Still planning your scavenger hunt on paper?
-Click here to find out about how easy it is to plan your next event on the GooseChase platform!
+Click here to save time and find out about how easy it is to plan your next event on the GooseChase platform!

 Office Scavenger Hunt Idea Set 1: Include Clues That Lead to Personal Interaction